AshburnLee/earlyTerminationOfTransferLearningInReinforcementLearning/README.md

 - *TestSerial.java*: serial way of execution

 ### BlockDude
-This folder is created by Francesco Foglino.
+This folder is created by Francesco Foglino, and is used for creating the BlockDude reinforcement learning environment.
 ### TransferLearning
 This folder is created by Francesco Foglino as well, some files in this folder are used in my project.